berryq460/TKHFinalProjectPhase1/README.md

 # Project Proposal- Phase 1- "Plant-o-pedia" :herb::earth_americas::mag:

+>**“The environment is where we all meet; where we all have a mutual interest; it is the one thing all of us share.”
+-Lady Bird Johnson**

 1. **Name:** Plant-o-pedia
 2. **Features:**  Learn about plants from from all around the world!
 See what the weather and location is like, where different species of plants inhabit and where on the map it’s located.